girardinsamuel/masonite-inertia/README.md

 This package is compatible with both Masonite 2.X and Masonite 3.X.

+A [new documentation 📚](https://samuelgirardin.gitbook.io/masonite-inertia) is coming in January 2021, stay tuned !

 ## Features

 Almost all features of the official server-side adapters are present 😃